rubocop/rubocop/manual/configuration.md

 files in subdirectories.
-This is different from all other parameters, who follow RuboCop's general principle that configuration for an inspected file is taken from the nearest `.rubocop.yml`, searching upwards.  _This behavior will be overriden if you specify the `--ignore-parent-exclusion` command line argument_.
+This is different from all other parameters, who follow RuboCop's general principle that configuration for an inspected file is taken from the nearest `.rubocop.yml`, searching upwards.  _This behavior will be overridden if you specify the `--ignore-parent-exclusion` command line argument_.

 Cops can be run only on specific sets of files when that's needed (for